 Where can I get more information?

 How Do I Pay For SPC?

-Palliative care may be paid for by your health insurance or managed care organization, or by state or federal programs such as Medicare or Medicaid.
-Services also may be available for veterans from the Department of Veterans Affairs.
+Palliative care might be paid for by your health insurance or managed care organization, or by state or federal programs such as Medicare or Medicaid.
+Services also might be available for veterans from the Department of Veterans Affairs.